kcsheng/employee-tracker/README.md

 ### Features

-- Show all departments, roles and employees.
+- Ability to show organisation's departments, roles and employees.
-- Add a department, role and employee.
+- Ability to add a department, role and employee.
-- Update a particular employee.
+- Ability to update the role of a particular employee.